Skip to main content

 The best GitHub Copilot alternatives in 2026

-1. Bodega One (local-first, one-time purchase, standalone IDE)
+1. Bodega One Code (local-first, free for personal use, standalone IDE)

 The Quality Enforcement Layer runs five-step verification on every agentic task.
 The agent checks its own output before it can mark anything complete.
 That directly addresses the GitClear churn problem: the AI is not allowed to hand you code it cannot verify.
 Most agent tools write and hope.
 This one writes and checks.